 High school baseball games last seven innings.
 If there's inclement weather, an official game can be played in four innings.
-Since some high school fields don't have lights, darkness can become an issue and play can be resumed at a later time.
+Since some high school fields don't have lights, darkness can become an issue, and play can be resumed later.
 If a team is ahead by 10 runs after four innings, a mercy rule goes into effect.

 How Long is a Youth Baseball Game?

 The duration of youth baseball games depends on the level of play.

 - Tee-Ball (ages 4-7) is played for five innings; however the number of innings is often determined by the allotted time for the game, which varies from league to league.